devastion/strength-application/README.md

 [**LIVE DEMO** - https://strength-application.devastion.com/](https://strength-application.devastion.com/)

+The goal is to practice NextJS and see how it works.
+One **MAJOR** problem I found and didn't think of is that using `redux-persist` library blocks the initial render on the server side, because it neeeds the client's localstorage to load.
+Since database is kinda overkill for this project I decided to persist state in the localstorage that way.

 Tech Stack:

-- NextJS
+- NextJS w/ TypeScript
 - Redux / Redux Toolkit / Redux Persist
-- Jest
+- Jest w/ React Testing Library
-- RadixUI (shadcn)
+- RadixUI (shadcn) & TailwindCSS
 - Jenkins
-- Grafana for monitoring Jenkins

 Roadmap: